gpstar81/GPStar-proton-pack/OPERATION_EEPROM.md

 To access the EEPROM LED Menu System, hold down the `Intensify Button` and toggle the right hand `Top Toggle` button 5 times (up and down).
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM LED Menu System.
 The Neutrona Wand barrel and all the Proton Pack LEDs will light up to the default Spectral Custom colours when you enter the EEPROM LED Menu.

-📝 **Note:** The EEPROM LED Menu System can only be reached while both the Neutrona Wand and Proton Pack are powered down.
+📝 **Note:** EEPROM menus can only be reached while both the Neutrona Wand and Proton Pack are powered down.

 ![](images/OperationNeutrona11.jpg)